 Key Points PJCs are premature impulses from ectopic foci in or near the AV junction.
 ECG hallmark is a narrow premature beat with an absent or retrograde P wave.
 Retrograde…

-Key Points Premature complexes are early depolarizations arising from the atrium, AV junction, or ventricle which interrupt the expected sinus rhythm.
+Key Points: Premature complexes are early depolarizations arising from the atrium, AV junction, or ventricle which interrupt the expected sinus rhythm.
 Rapid classification by origin: look for a P wave…

-Key Points AVNRT is a paroxysmal, regular, usually narrow-complex SVT caused by a reentry circuit within or adjacent to the AV node.
+Key Points: AVNRT is a paroxysmal, regular, usually narrow-complex SVT caused by a reentry circuit within or adjacent to the AV node.
 Dual-pathway physiology is typical.
 Bedside hallmark is a…

 Key Point Narrow QRS bradycardias are often related to vagal tone or reversible causes, but not always benign.
 Certain AV blocks and conduction abnormalities may still carry significant risk, even…

-Key Points Treat the patient, not just the number or rhythm.
-If the strip explains hypotension, ischemic chest pain, shock, altered mentation, or hypoxia, manage instability (cardioversion/pacing) before granular analysis….
+Key Points: Treat the patient, not just the number or rhythm.
+Start with a 10-second stability check.
+If the rhythm explains hypotension, shock, ischemic chest pain, altered mentation, or severe…

 Key Points Definition: Multifocal Atrial Tachycardia (MAT) is a rare type of irregularly irregular supraventricular tachycardia (SVT) characterized by the presence of at least three or more different P wave…

-Key Points Narrow irregular tachycardia = QRS <120 ms with variable R–R interval.
+Key Points: Narrow irregular tachycardia = QRS <120 ms with variable R–R interval.
 The big three DDx: Atrial fibrillation (AF) with RVR, atrial flutter with variable block, multifocal atrial tachycardia…

-Key Points Narrow regular tachycardia = QRS <120 ms with a steady R–R interval.
+Key Points: Narrow regular tachycardia = QRS <120 ms with a steady R–R interval.
 The big three DDx: sinus tachycardia, SVT (AVNRT/AVRT/junctional), and atrial flutter with fixed AV conduction (commonly…